SCOPE OF THIS CHAPTER

 Both direct and indirect contact arrangements should always be clearly detailed, setting out how contact will take place, the venue, the frequency and how the arrangements will be reviewed.

-Where contact is extended as part of a plan to gradually return the child to the parents’ care, the Placements with Parents Procedure should be followed.
+Where contact is extended as part of a plan to gradually return the child to the parents' care, the Placements with Parents Procedure should be followed.
+The use of mobile communication should also be considered.

 For foster carers providing short breaks, the foster carer must maintain contact as agreed in the Short Break Plan.